UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add_onsMatlab.rst

 .. challenge:: 1.
 Find the **kalmanf** and install it and run a test command.

 .. challenge:: 2.
-(Optinal) Browse the add-ons and get inspired for your own work!
+(Optional) Browse the add-ons and get inspired for your own work!